FabioKido/editorjs-component/README.md

-# Editor
+# EditorJs - Component
-This is a readme for your new Budibase plugin.
+Rich Text component

 # Description
-Html editor component budibase
+HTML editor for budibase made with EditorJs

 Find out more about [Budibase](https://github.com/Budibase/budibase).
+Find out more about [EditorJs](https://editorjs.io/).

 ## Instructions

 To build your new plugin run the following in your Budibase CLI:
 ```
 budi plugins --build
 ```